-Students in ASL Level II will develop the ability to perform the tasks of the novice-to-intermediate language learner.
+Students in ASL Level II develop the ability to perform the tasks of the novice-to-intermediate language learner.
 This course is designed to give students intermediate communication skills in American Sign Language.
-Students will expand their ability to communicate face to face and understand phrases receptively as well as respond expressively with learned material.
-Students will demonstrate appropriate use of ASL grammar by creating sentences to communicate independently when signing and understand main ideas and details of signed material on familiar topics.
-Students will demonstrate an understanding of Deaf history, culture and norms as it applies to the American Deaf Culture.
-Students will use resources and technology to gain access to information and cope successfully in straightforward social and survival situations when dealing with members of the Deaf Community.
+Students expand their ability to perform novice tasks and develop their ability as the intermediate language leaner that should include face-to-face communication; creating statements and questions to communicate independently when signing; understand main ideas and some details of signed material on familiar topics, understand simple signed statements when transcribed into English; meet limited practical and social communication needs; use knowledge of the culture in the development of communications skills; use knowledge of components of ASL including grammar; and cope successfully in straightforward social and survival situation.